orchestral/toolkit-docs/getting-started.md

 ### Testbench

-Testbench simplifies the process to create feature and integration tests for your Laravel packages without massive configuration and build steps.
+Testbench simplifies the process of creating feature and integration tests for your Laravel packages without massive configuration and build steps.

 ##### Version Compatibility